Three-night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ optional tour to Jordan!)

-- Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Egyptian guides.
+- Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Egyptian guide.

 - Visa fees.
 Canadian passport holders require a visa for Egypt (currently $25 US), which can be obtained on arrival at Cairo Airport.
-Your passport must be valid for 6 months beyond the date you leave Egypt (i.e. until at least June 5, 2021) We shall obtain a free group Visa on arrival into Amman,
+Your passport must be valid for 6 months beyond the date you leave Egypt (i.e. until at least June 4th 2022.)
+We shall obtain a free group Jordanian visa on arrival into Amman.

 - Trip Cancellation / Interruption and Medical Insurance.
 We offer insurance coverage with Manulife Insurance.
 Please contact us for a quote.